BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_smart-pack.md

 ## Profiles and Rules

-Smart Pack and Go profiles preserve destinations, Toolbox preference, companion formats, latest-revision behavior, ZIP settings, per-file overrides, and ordered rules.
+Clone Tree profiles preserve destinations, Toolbox preference, companion formats, latest-revision behavior, ZIP settings, per-file overrides, and ordered rules.
 Rules can set a filename or export location when their conditions match; later rules can replace earlier values.

-Manage profiles in **Settings > Smart Pack and Go**, or select the gear in the Smart Pack and Go window.
+Manage profiles in **Settings > Clone Tree**, or select the gear in the Clone Tree window.
 The arrow beside the CommandManager command opens a saved profile directly.

 A profile can run a Property Doctor profile after copying.
 That processing applies to copied files and requires files compatible with the current SOLIDWORKS version.